2014 Dependent Care Assistance Program (DCAP)

 - If it is your first visit to the website, create an account.

 - Enroll online or through a paper enrollment.
 You must either enroll online, or alternatively fax, email, or mail your enrollment no later than the last day of open enrollment.
-Be sure to indicate the "University of Washington" on the form.
+Be sure to indicate the "Western Washington University" on the form.

 - Please do not send the enrollment form to the WWU Benefits Office, but rather fax or mail it to the address listed below: